Spokane Relocation Guide

 The map below illustrates the five neighborhoods in Spokane that are on the up-swing.
 Among them, the safest (and most kid-friendly) are Garland, the U-District, and West Central.
 Emerson/Garfield is a tweener but it’s also the neighborhood with the largest stock of historic homes.
 Want a big Victorian for around around $180k?
 Emerson/Garfield has plenty to choose from.

-Finally, Chief Gary is the most rugged neighborhood on this list and, therefore, less family friendly.
+Finally, Chief Garry is the most rugged neighborhood on this list and, therefore, less family friendly.
 However, recent beautification improvements to the nearest commercial corridor, Sprague Avenue, as well as a couple large scale private sector commercial projects within the neighborhood have turned the market in what was traditionally a rough part of town.
-If you’re without children, moving to Spokane, and can weather a few years of neighborhood transition from bad to good, Chief Gary neighborhood is absurdly affordable (around $125k per home), which means your return on investment has great potential.
+If you’re without children, moving to Spokane, and can weather a few years of neighborhood transition from bad to good, Chief Garry neighborhood is absurdly affordable (around $125k per home), which means your return on investment has great potential.

 6) Best shopping and pub districts